oktadev/okta-blog/_source/_posts/2022-01-04-angular-auth0-quickly.md

 ## Add Auth with OpenID Connect

 To add authentication with Auth0, you'll first need a [free Auth0 account](https://auth0.com/signup).
 Install the [Auth0 CLI](https://github.com/auth0/auth0-cli#installation) and run `auth0 login` to register your account.
 Then, run `auth0 apps create`.
-Specify a name and description of your choosing.
+Use the name `auth0-demo` and specify a description of your choosing.
 Select **Single Page Web Application** and use `http://localhost:4200/home` for the Callback URL.
 Specify `http://localhost:4200` for the rest of the URLs.
+We're using 4200 as the port here because that's the default for local Angular development.

 {% img blog/angular-auth0/auth0-apps-create.png alt:"auth0 apps create" width:"800" %}{: .center-image }